-- A Graceland University student enrolled in any online course who does not log in and begin completion of course assignments in the online course during the first week of the course (unless special arrangements have been made between student and instructor) will be referred by the instructor to the Program Consultant/Registrar, who will contact the student.
-If the student elects to not continue the program, the Program Consultant/Registrar will administratively withdraw the student. - 2.
-Graceland University students enrolled in any online course must demonstrate an ongoing presence in their online course.
-If a student who has been previously participating in course assignments ceases all participation for two consecutive weeks (unless special arrangements have been made between student and instructor), that student will be referred by the instructor to Program Consultant/Registrar for counseling and withdrawal.
+- Unless special arrangements have been made between the student and instructor, a student enrolled in an online course who does not begin completion of course assignments during the first week of the course, will be referred to the Program Consultant or Registrar for administrative withdrawal. - 2.
+Students enrolled in any online course must demonstrate an ongoing presence in their online course.
+If a student who has been previously participating in course assignments ceases all participation for two consecutive weeks (unless special arrangements have been made between student and instructor), that student may be referred by the instructor to Program Consultant or Registrar for counseling and withdrawal.